kuroneko/cdu/README.md

 Image work was derived from the originals in Hoppie's MCDU application (http://www.hoppie.nl/mcdu/) which is also released under the GPL.

-The author reserves the right to release binaries at no cost under licenses other than the GPL when the GPL is incompatible with the distribution mechanism for a given platform.
+The principle author reserves the right to release binaries at no cost under licenses other than the GPL when the GPL is incompatible with the distribution mechanism for a given platform.

 # Usage